jablauvelt/DocumentOverload_205_Project/scripts/5_geocode/1_setup_kafka.md

 *********************** TROUBLESHOOTING ***********************
 -
-1) If Kafka blows up, try removing the following directory:  /tmp/kafka-logs
+1) If Kafka blows up, try removing the following directory:  /tmp/kafka-logs -

-Watch out for hidden files (they are prefixed by a "."), you need to remove these manually (ls -a) -
+2) Watch out for hidden files (they are prefixed by a "."), you need to remove these manually (ls -a) -
-2) If you fill up your Kafka Queues, use kafka_consumer.py to clean them out ASAP.
+3) If you fill up your Kafka Queues, use kafka_consumer.py to clean them out ASAP.
 -
+4) Please be sure to install geopy:  pip install geopy